baurmatt/gnome-shell-ice-portal/README.md

 Then restart your GNOME with `Alt + F2`, in the opening menu type `r` and press enter.

 After that, open the GNOME Tweaks tool and under extensions, enable the extension.

+## TODO

+Display of the following will be integrated during one of my next train rides:

+* train type
+* train number
+* train destination
+* next stop with arrival time and delay
+* arrival track
+* (WifionICE connectivity)
+* (delay reasons)